Eddtn/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-this is a more task on pointers arrays and strings
+this is more task on pointers arrays and strings on low level programming